Xilinx/mlir-aie/docs/Building.md

     ```
     This will build LLVM in `llvm/build` and install the LLVM binaries under `llvm/install`.

-4. Build the MLIR-AIE tools by calling `utils/build-mlir-aie.sh` with
+4. Build the MLIR-AIE tools by calling `utils/build-mlir-aie.sh` for Versal or
-    the path to the `llvm/build` directory.
-The Vitis environment will
+    `utils/build-mlir-aie.sh` for Ryzen AI with the path to the `llvm/build` directory.
-    have to be set up for this to succeed.
+    The Vitis environment will have to be set up for this to succeed.

     ```
     source <Vitis Install Path>/settings64.sh
     ./utils/build-mlir-aie.sh <llvm dir>/<build dir>
+    ```
+    or
+    ```
+    ./utils/build-mlir-aie-ryzen-ai.sh <llvm dir>/<build dir>
     ```
     This will create a `build` and `install` folder in the directory that you cloned MLIR AIE into.